-This trademark covers a family of more highly alloyed austenitic stainless steels.
-Such is the recognition of the trademark that it is generically used to describe such alloys even if produced by another manufacturer.
+As previously stated, this trademark covers a family of more highly alloyed austenitic stainless steels.
+Such is the recognition of the trademark that it is generically used to describe such alloys, even if those alloys have been produced by another manufacturer.
 The most widely used Nitronic® alloys are Nitronic® 50 (Fermonic 50, XM19, UNS S20910, 1.3964) and Nitronic® 60 (Fermonic 60, UNS S21800).

-Nitronic® 40 was the first kind of nitronic® developed.
-It is commonly used in the aerospace industry, where its high performance at ultralow temperatures makes it a good choice for hydraulic tubing.
+Nitronic® 40 was the first grade of nitronic® developed.
+It is commonly used in the aerospace industry, where its high performance at ultralow temperatures makes it a good choice for hydraulic tubing at high altitudes.

-If you have any questions about Nitronic®, or any of our products, please get in touch with Langley Alloys today.
+If you have questions about Nitronic® or any of our products, please get in touch with Langley Alloys today.